 These simple techniques can be extremely powerful.

-Not only will you receive more comments and engagement, the dynamic will become more intimate and you’ll also make viewers feel valued.
+Not only will you receive more comments, the dynamic will become more intimate and you’ll also make viewers feel valued.
 At this point, it’s not you broadcasting to them – instead, it’s a collaborative conversation where you’re all hanging out together.

 While you’re live, make sure to ask viewers to share your live stream and invite others to join you.

 If there’s someone in particular that you’d like to share your Instagram Live stream with, you can notify them directly.